llGaetanll/nvim-lite/README.md

 - Wanting to reorganize my buffer layout, moving splits to other tabs, or tabs to other splits, etc...

-`nvim-plain` is an experiment to try to take all this friction out, and still make the best possible editor experience.
+`nvim-lite` is an experiment to try to take all this friction out, and still make the best possible editor experience.
 I only have two eyes, I don't need more than one buffer at a time.